Genazzano FCJ College

 Genazzano FCJ College is a Catholic, day and boarding school for girls, located in Kew, an eastern suburb of Melbourne, Victoria, Australia.

 Established in 1889 by the Faithful Companions of Jesus (FCJ Sisters), the college has a non-selective enrolment policy.
 In 2007, the school catered for approximately 1,000 students from Early Learning Centre to Year 12, including 40 boarders from Years 8 to 12.

 Genazzano is a member of the Association of Heads of Independent Schools of Australia (AHISA), the Association of Independent Schools of Victoria (AISV), the Alliance of Girls' Schools Australasia. and a founding member of Girls Sport Victoria (GSV).

 History

 Genazzano FCJ College was founded in 1889 as a boarding school for country girls by the order, Faithful Companions of Jesus (FCJ Sisters), specifically Marie Madeleine D'Houet, in honour of whom one of the schools houses is named, on its current site at Kew.
 The name is derived from the town Genazzano in Italy.

-The Wardell Building is listed on the Victorian Heritage Register.
+The Wardell Building at the College was added to the Victorian Heritage Register on 9 November 2000 in recognition of its architectural and historical significance.

-House system

-As with most Australian schools, Genazzano utilises a house system.
-There are currently six houses named after people significant in the school's history:
+Curriculum